southside-chillers/southside.chillers.online/southside/content/chapters/mortui-quiznos-docent.md

  “Elvish!
 It’s inscribed with a name—Ilnidra—though that doesn’t mean anything to me.”
 She glances at Galadriel, who shakes her head.

 “Can I hold it?”
 Galadriel asks.
 Hermione passes the figurine over.
-Magic looks on with transparent envy.
+[Magick](/characters/magick/) looks on with transparent envy.
 “I wonder what the beads inside are for.
 What happens if I take one out?”
 She pops open a hinge at a seam in the bottom of the statue, and picks out a bean-shaped bead the color of a hazy sunset.

 At once, the statue leaps out of her hand, spilling the remaining beads all over the floor.
 It zooms back and forth through the air, knocking against walls until finding its way down the hallway toward the cramped and dark corridor with the pulsating light.